-The Honda Racing F1 Team experienced mixed fortunes during yesterday's qualifying for the Canadian Grand Prix.
+The Honda Racing F1 Team experienced mixed fortunes yesterday in the qualifying session for today's Hungarian Grand Prix.

 Jenson Button made it through to Q2 once again and will start the 70-lap race in a creditable 12th position.

 Rubens was pushing a little too hard on his flying lap which forced a mistake under braking.
 He will start the race from 18th place.

 When the two drivers ventured out for the start of Q1 they set near identical times using the Bridgestone Potenza super soft tyres.
 Jenson was marginally the quicker of the two, setting a time of 1:21.432s, while Rubens was just 0.034s adrift.

 They both continued to improve on the second run when Jenson switched to the prime tyre.
 Rubens set a lap of 1:21.332s, which placed him 16th, before Jenson posted a time of 1:21.099s shortly after.

 With five minutes of Q1 remaining, the times were still exceptionally close and all 20 cars were on-track at the same time in the dying moments.
 Rubens was simply pushing as hard as he possibly could and a mistake cost him the lap.